Explore: Long Island Gold Coast – Different Attractions

 Picture living in an impossibly large mansion, hosting luxurious parties all night long and enjoying long, warm days beside the beach; all the while casually sipping on your delicious (and quite expensive!) wine.

-That might sound like the wishful thinking of a Great Gatsby enthusiast, but that is exactly how you feel when you visit the Eastern part Long Island, which is more flamboyantly known as the Gold Coast.
+That might sound like the wishful thinking of a Great Gatsby enthusiast, but that is exactly how you feel when you visit the Gold Coast of Long Island.

 Calming white sand beaches, a rich engaging History, and a plethora of modern attractions make it quite easy for Long Island to weave its magic over everyone who sets foot in it.
 It consists of four counties, but it is the Eastern or suburban area of the island that is reminiscent of the glitz and glamour filled world of the 1920s.